A Map Inside the Cards

 A special deck of cards with a map hidden INSIDE the layers of the paper!
 When was it made, and what was it used for?

-During World War II, the United States Playing Card Company joined forces with American and British intelligence agencies to create a very special deck of cards.
-This deck was specifically created to help Allied prisoners of war escape from German POW camps.
+During World War II, the United States Playing Card Company (USPCC) collaborated with American and British intelligence agencies to develop an innovative tool to assist Allied prisoners of war (POWs) in escaping from German camps.
+This initiative led to the creation of the “map deck,” a seemingly ordinary set of playing cards that concealed maps within their layers.